-Karst feature assessment and mitigation efforts that are covered in this Plan will take place within the limits of land disturbance (LOD) along the MVP alignment that is underlain by karst terrain.
-The LOD is identified in this Plan as an area within the MVP construction easement where ground cover is removed or where the grade is altered, through MVP construction activities (clearing and grubbing, trenching, blasting, boring or drilling).
-It is noted that MVP does not plan to utilize horizontal directional drilling (HDD) in karst terrain.
+Karst feature assessment and mitigation efforts that are covered in this Plan will take place within the limits of land disturbance (LOD) along the MVP alignment (including trenchless crossings) underlain by karst terrain (Figure 1).
+The LOD is identified in this Plan as an area within the MVP construction easement where ground cover is removed or altered through MVP construction activities (clearing and grubbing, trenching, blasting, boring or drilling), and trenchless crossings.